SoniMohandas/web-scraping-challenge/README.md

 * Visit the url for the Featured Space Image site [here](https://spaceimages-mars.com)
 # Mars Facts
 * Visit the Mars Facts webpage [here](https://galaxyfacts-mars.com) and scrape the table containing facts about the planet including Diameter, Mass, etc.
+# Mars Hemispheres
+* Visit the astrogeology site [here](https://marshemispheres.com/) to obtain high resolution images for each of Mar's hemispheres.
+# MongoDB and Flask Application
+*